 (270) 781-7533 Facsimile

-Mike was born and raised in Springfield, KY, a small rural town about 60 miles southeast of Louisville.
+Mike was born and raised in Springfield, KY, a small town of 3,000 residents, about 60 miles southeast of Louisville.
 The eldest of three children, he has two younger sisters, Melissa and Lindsay, and a very large Roman Catholic extended family.
-Growing up, his family was active in Saint Dominic Catholic Church, where Mike was frequently an altar server and volunteered for various other service opportunities in the church and school.
-He attended Saint Dominic Catholic School through 8th grade and attended Washington County High School.
+Growing up, his family was active in Saint Dominic Church, where Mike was frequently an altar server and volunteered for various other service opportunities in the church and school.
+He attended Saint Dominic School through 8th grade and attended Washington County High School.
 Following high school, he enlisted in the Army National Guard while simultaneously working for a local manufacturing company.

 Following four months of active duty initial entry training in 1996, Mike returned to his hometown where he worked diverse jobs over the next three years, including positions as a corrections officer, welder, farm laborer and volunteer firefighter, while continuing to serve part-time in the National Guard.
 In 1999, his National Guard leaders nominated him for a position as a full-time recruiter.
 After selection to that position, Mike was initially assigned to a recruiting station in Maysville, KY where he served for two years.
 He enjoyed success as a recruiter, ultimately serving a total of six years in this position, with assignments to various other recruiting stations including Richmond, Bardstown and Springfield, KY.